DexerTDP/articles/2025/Atonement - August.md

 <ins>Final Straw: Conflicted </ins>

 At this point I had started to focus more on opsafewinter given that it was already winter in the US and then, a case came across my view that was targeting somebody I cared about.
-I'm talking a full blown malicious campaign to make their life hell with harassment that extended to their family due to rejection.
+I'm talking a full blown malicious campaign to make their life hell with harassment that extended to their family which included their kids due to rejection the suspect party had.
 Given what I was reading, and then finding out that there were others who were targeted too by the same malicious actors.
 I won't go into full detail here of the backstory out of respect to my friend and other people that were affected.

 But what I can say is that the case in my view, fit the bill to fight back aganist what was being done and given the investment aspect I had.